 From corporate giants to small mom & pop shops, many ecommerce store owners are turning to free open source ecommerce platforms.

 Some of today’s most popular carts are open source solutions, including the most widely-downloaded and used platform on the web – WooCommerce.
 If you decide to go with self-hosted ecommerce, then you will need good hosting, I recommend Nexcess.

 If you’ve got the tech skills and time to play with CSS, HTML, and even Ruby on Rails while hanging out in code forums, you’re probably the right candidate for an open source ecommerce platform.
 And if you don’t have the time but you do have the funds and desire to hire someone who can manipulate almost every aspect of your ecommerce site, you might also be interested in open source ecommerce platforms.

 Before you dive into this list, please keep something in mind – we know open source is not for everyone, and only a handful of these platforms meet our standards.
 There’s definitely a steep learning curve to if you want to build an online store without hiring web developers.

-If you’re looking for an ecommerce platform, but not committed to the idea of open source, please check out our post on the top ecommerce platforms.
+If you’re looking for an ecommerce website, but not committed to the idea of open source, please check out our post on the top ecommerce platforms.
+You might be better off with a SaaS platform like Shopify or Wix.

 Proud to power over 37% of online stores, WooCommerce has been downloaded 14,095,679 times.
 It is by far the most popular open source ecommerce solution available.
 Built to help users turn any WordPress site into an ecommerce store, this ecommerce solution was created by the equally popular WooThemes.
 When it comes to content, WooCommerce is the best cms for ecommerce.